Harhys Stewart: Uthai Thani

 On 27 August 2025, Harhys returned to Thailand after terminating his contract, and signed with Thai League 1 side Uthai Thani.
 He scored his first goal for the club in a 2–1 defeat to Rayong on 27 September.

 International career

 On 21 March 2024, Harhys made his debut for Singapore in the 2026 FIFA World Cup qualification match against China.

+He scored his first international goal on 31 March 2026 against Bangladesh during the 2027 AFC Asian Cup qualification at the National Stadium.
+He scored his second in a 2-1 away win against Thailand in the 2026 ASEAN Championship Semi Final Second Leg, helping Singapore secure their first competitive win over the Thais since 2012.

 Personal life

-Harhys was born in Singapore to a Welsh British father and a Malay Singaporean mother.
-His older brother, Ryhan Stewart, is also a professional footballer who plays primarily as a right-back for Singapore Premier League club Albirex Niigata (S).
+Harhys was born in Singapore to a Welsh father and a Malay Singaporean mother.
+His older brother, Ryhan Stewart, is also a professional footballer who plays primarily as a right-back for Singapore Premier League club Lion City Sailors FC.
 Harhys temporarily previously lived in the United Arab Emirates and Finland due to the nature of his father's job, before eventually returning to his home country of Singapore.